vuejs/vue-test-utils/docs/guides/using-with-vuex.md

 Another approach to testing a Vuex store is to create a running store using the store config.

-The benefit of testing creating a running store instance is we don't have to mock any Vuex functions.
+The benefit of creating a running store instance is we don't have to mock any Vuex functions.

 The downside is that when a test breaks, it can be difficult to find where the problem is.